SevketYALCIN/blog/src/pages/blog/setup-your-own-webpack-config-for-react-with-typescript/index.md

 </html>
 ```

-Running `npm start` will now generate our Javascript bundle and an HTML file with our bundle already included with a script tag in the body.
+Running `npm start` will now generate our Javascript bundle and an HTML file with our bundle already included with a script tag inside the body.

 ## Setting up a development server